srilalitha55/FORAGE-VIRTUAL-EXPERIENCE/ELECTRONIC ARTS/Product Management Job Simulation/README.md

 In this job simulation, I developed a deep understanding of product management principles, focusing on selecting the most appropriate Key Performance Indicators (KPIs) and measuring business outcomes in the context of the video game industry.
 I applied my knowledge to real-world product management challenges while also gaining insight into the importance of data-driven decision-making.

-Below are the tasks I completed as part of this simulation:
+Below are the tasks I completed as part of this simulation :

 Developed an Understanding of Key Performance Indicators (KPIs) In this task, I learned about the importance of KPIs in tracking and evaluating the success of a product.
-I gained knowledge on how to identify and define key metrics that are critical to assessing business performance, including:
+I gained knowledge on how to identify and define key metrics that are critical to assessing business performance, including :

 Revenue per user